AnasNemrawi/data-structures-and-algorithms/javascript/code-challenges/challenge32-tree-intersection/readme.md

 # Tree Intersection
 	> to run (node tree-intersection.js)

-## Proplem Domain
+## Problem Domain

 - Write a function called tree_intersection that takes two binary trees as parameters.
-- Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
+- Return a set of values found in both trees using your Hashmap implementation as part of your algorithm.

 ## Whiteboard